-While planning to visit Uganda, many travelers want to know more and understand this country before they land into it.
+While planning for a safari to Uganda, many travelers want to know more and understand this country before they land in it.
 This small East African nation (Uganda) is full of fascinating facts and surprises that will wow even the most knowledgeable traveler.
-If you want to take your knowledge about Uganda to the next level, below are several useful facts on Uganda.
+If you want to take your knowledge about Uganda to the next level, below are several useful facts about Uganda.

 Location of Uganda: Several people, who wish to travel to Uganda commonly, ask themselves: – Where is Uganda in Africa on a map?
 Where is Uganda on the map of Africa?